C0nw0nk/callattendant/README.md

 #### `pip install https://github.com/C0nw0nk/callattendant/archive/refs/heads/master.zip`

+Once installed to your PI OS just run `callattendant` in Putty SSH remote desktop or what ever you use to interface with a console.

 The Call Attendant (__callattendant__) is an auto attendant with an integrated call blocker and voice messaging system running on a Raspberry Pi.
 It stops annoying robocalls and spammers from interrupting your life.
 Let the Call Attendant intercept and block robocallers and telemarketers